This blog may contain affiliate links. Read our disclosure policy for more info.

 Plus, most of the stores on 8th Street are small locally-owned businesses.
 You can feel good about shopping locally in Canmore!

 Related Read: If you love to shop, be sure to make the drive from Canmore to Edmonton to check out the West Edmonton Mall – there are over 80 stores and plenty of other attractions too!
 The mall is especially popular in Edmonton during the winter months.

 8. Visit the Kananaskis Nordic Spa

 Nestled in the heart of the Kananaskis, Kananaskis Nordic Spa is famous for luxury and relaxation.
 Here, you’ll find various different pools, saunas, and spa treatments with their hydrotherapy sessions being the most popular.
-With a hydrotherapy session, you get to visit all of the different hot pools and enjoy the views of the mountains for hours on end!
+With a hydrotherapy session, you get to visit all of the different hot pools (there are sooooo many!) and enjoy the views of the mountains for hours on end!

 Also, this type of luxury doesn’t come cheap and prices start from $119 CAD per person for their basic hot pools (hydrotherapy) sessions.